 Read the accompanying guidebooks and any other authored books on tarot that you so please, I certainly did and still enjoy flipping through when it strikes my fancy, but if you depend on them for each and every reading then you will never hear what your intuition has to say.

-Some things are enjoyed best when the colors stay within pre-established outlines, tarot is not one of them.
+Some things are enjoyed best when the colors stay within pre-established outlines, tarot is not one of those things.
 If you only ever go by what others have said of the 78 cards, you will be stuck thinking of the opinions and interpretations of others as fact when nothing involving art can ever be truly definitive.

 I can almost guarantee that if you ignore your own instincts you’ll find yourself frustrated and confused because your readings won’t make sense regarding the situation you’ve asked about and you’ll try and make up an answer that fits within the confines of the traditional definitions.

-This situation is the equivalent to pretending to be someone you are not, because you aren’t Pamela Colman Smith, Arthur Edward Waite, Rachel Pollack, Kim Krans, or any of the other countless artistic and literary tarot interpreters – having your own way of seeing is an irreplicable advantage, use it.
+This situation is the equivalent of pretending to be someone you are not, because you aren’t Pamela Colman Smith, Arthur Edward Waite, Rachel Pollack, Kim Krans, or any of the other countless artistic and literary tarot interpreters – having your own way of seeing is an irreplicable advantage, use it.

 Perspective is everything, trust that your own is enough because it is informed by your lived experience and educate yourself where you feel growth is needed.